danieledurante/TESTsbm/Tutorial.md

 ```

 Once this quantity is available, we can compute the logarithm of the **Bayes Factors** to compare the IRM (which learns the partition structure from the data) and various SBMs which condition on different exogenous partitions structures; see Section 2 in the article for more details on this Bayesian testing procedure.

+**NOTE:** The function `log_pY_z()` in the source code [`TESTsbm.R`](https://github.com/danieledurante/TESTsbm/blob/master/Data%20and%20Codes/TESTsbm.R) has been updated to correct a minor bug in the original implementation.
+Due to this modification, the values of the **Bayes Factors** obtained below may not perfectly coincide with those reported in the simulation study illustrated in the article.
+However, the magnitude of these differences is minor and does not affect the final conclusions.

 ``` r
 #------------------------------------------------------------------------------------------